Annie Deakins | Proofreader of non-fiction including education and religion | Proofreader of children's books

 I am Annie Deakins at Proofnow Proofreader.
 Think of me as your fairy godmother sprinkling publishing confidence.

-I proofread any non-fiction and children's books; specific non-fiction areas include educational books and books on religion and faith.
+I proofread non-fiction and children's books; specific non-fiction areas include education and religion.

-After teaching in primary school classrooms for 30 years, I trained extensively with the Institute in proofreading.
+After teaching in primary school classrooms for 30 years, I trained extensively in proofreading with the Institute.

 I am based in Essex, UK, working remotely worldwide in UK English.

-Email me to ask about my availability for proofreading at: [email protected]
+Email me to ask about my availability for proofreading: [email protected]

 Or see the Contact Me page of my website.